 Long brown hair pulled back in a ponytail, glasses, and freckles.
 Doyle certainly had a type, although at the moment, he would simply settle for anyone willing to go out with him.
 He was in the middle of a horrendous dating dry spell, and his confidence was completely shot.

 “You should go talk to her,” Ryan egged on his friend, knowing full well that he was in the middle of the worst dating slump of his life.
 Doyle had never been a dating All-Star, but he was a solid, dependable guy, who was excellent boyfriend material.
-In the hands of the right girlfriend, Ryan could be a blue chipper.
+In the hands of the right girlfriend, Doyle could be a blue chipper.

 “I can’t just go up to her,” Doyle protested with a disgusted look that he didn’t actually turn to give his friend because he simply could not take his eyes off of the girl across the room.
 “It’s not like this is a bar.
 We’re in a bookstore.”